-For more information on connecting to DFS without binding, see Distributed File System namespace support below.
+For more information on connecting to a DFS without binding, see Distributed File System namespace support below.

-You can also use the Directory payload in your mobile device management (MDM) solution to configure these settings, then push that payload to all the Mac computers in your organisation.
+You can also use the Directory payload in your mobile device management (MDM) solution to configure these settings, then push that payload to all of the Mac computers in your organization.
 For more information, see Directory MDM payload settings.